- What Is Watery Discharge During Pregnancy?

 - Things to Remember

-- Can You Prevent Watery Discharge
+- Can You Prevent Watery Discharge?

-- When to Call Your Doctor
+- When to Consult a Doctor

-What is Watery Discharge during Pregnancy
+What Is Watery Discharge During Pregnancy?

-1. Watery Discharge during Early Pregnancy
+1. Watery Discharge in Early Pregnancy

-2. Watery Discharge During Second Trimester
+2. Watery Discharge in the Second Trimester

-3. Watery Discharge During Third Trimester
+3. Watery Discharge in the Third Trimester

-At this point, the discharge can exhibit itself in many forms, based on colour, odour, frequency, amount and presence of blood.
+At this point, the discharge can exhibit itself in many forms, based on colour, odour, frequency, amount, and presence of blood.
 A heavy flow near your due date might imply preterm labour or even water breaking.